blackbaud/skyux1/js/sky/src/pagesummary/docs/demo.md

 ### Status
 You can display important status information about a page's content with labels in the status section of the pagesummary.

 You use the `bb-page-summary-status` directive to display the status section.
 You typically display the labels with  a series of `span` elements and the [Bootstrap CSS classes for labels](http://getbootstrap.com/components/#labels).
+The `bb-label-list` class provides a container for labels to prevent them from overlapping when they wrap to multiple lines.

 ### Key information
 You can highlight important information about a page's content in the key information section of the page summary.
 This section can display any type of content, but it generally highlights a key information block such as important summary numbers.